NiyonshutiDavid/uruti_MLOP/uruti-reinforcedLearning/reports/final_report.md

 - The reward structure effectively balanced immediate engagement gains with long-term presentation progression
 - The 6-dimensional observation space captured essential presentation state information
 - Action design enabled meaningful strategic choices for presenters

+**Algorithm-Specific Insights:**
+- **REINFORCE/PPO**: Excellent for stable policy learning in presentation contexts
+- **DQN**: Good for exploration but requires careful tuning for presentation tasks
+- **A2C**: Reliable performer with consistent learning characteristics

 **Practical Implications:**
 This research demonstrates the potential for AI-powered presentation coaching tools that can provide objective, data-driven feedback to help founders and presenters improve their delivery skills through simulated practice environments.